-The goal is to give you an ‘incredible interactive multidimensional thinking space’ where you can move your information around at will and see connections and relationships which might otherwise elude you, giving you a more powerful ‘views’ of your knowledge.
+The goal is to give you an ‘incredible interactive multidimensional thinking space’ where you can move your information around at will and see connections and relationships which might otherwise elude you, giving you more powerful ‘views’ of your knowledge – while authoring a document.

 Visualisation & Walk-Through

 The exact nature of which type of graph and which types of interactions are most useful in an academic setting is a major research component of the project.

 The Liquid | View is similar to a concept map but does not need line descriptions or arrows and it is similar to a mind map but does not need to have a central node.

 The Swiss clinical psychologist Jean Piaget (1896 -1980) provides the basic underpinnings for this work with an important perspective of how we learn: We first ‘assimilate’ all the information we come across, simply accepting and integrating it all into our internal mental map - our ‘schema’.
 The other stage happens when we come across information which either contradicts what we have already learnt or which lays outside it to the point where we have no reference to hook it onto our existing schema, a stage he called ’accommodation’.